The Complete Guide to Buying Kitchen Knives

 May include bonus items and a knife block

 When you buy a set, you typically get everything you need and more.
 A set often comes with a block for storage, a honing steel, and sheers.

 Disadvantages of Knife Sets

 Even though you can pick your set, it's still possible to end up with knives you'll never use.
 If that's the case, you'll get a better value buying knives individually.

 Tend to be pricer

-Because you have to buy an assortment of knives, they will typically tend to be on the pricier end than buying a la carte.
+Because you have to buy an assortment of knives, a set will typically be pricier than buying a la carte.

 May be of lesser quality